orviwan/OpenGlassesFirmware/blueprint.md

 ## Core Functionality

 1.  **Audio Streaming:** Captures audio from the onboard PDM microphone, processes it (PCM 16kHz, 16-bit mono, with gain), and streams it over BLE.
+1.  **Audio Streaming:** Captures audio from the onboard PDM microphone, processes it (PCM 8kHz, 16-bit mono, with gain), and streams it over BLE.
 2.  **Photo Capture & Transfer:** Captures JPEG images (SVGA resolution) from the camera, and transfers them in chunks over BLE.
 Photo capture can be initiated by the client (single shot or interval) or can run on a default interval.
 3.  **BLE Services:**
     *   **Custom "Friend" Service:** For audio data, photo data, photo control, and audio codec information.